 - If plain old H2O isn’t your thing, then try unsweetened iced teas or unsweetened flavored sparkling water.

 - Remember that the food you eat can contribute to your hydration!
 Summertime favorites like watermelon, strawberries, and peaches can contain as much as 85-90% water.

 Need some additional motivation for kicking up your H2O intake?
-Adequate hydration can contribute to supple skin, improved cognition and mood.
-It can also help with joint lubrication and muscle recovery, and improved digestion (and the list goes on!)
+Need some additional motivation for kicking up your H2O intake?
+Adequate hydration can contribute to supple skin, improved cognition and mood, and help improve digestion (and the list goes on!)
 Plus, drinking lots of water helps you feel full, which makes it the perfect pair to your weight loss journey.
 One last thing to note is that athletes and those with medical conditions may have higher or lower water needs, and elderly individuals can often have a blunted thirst sensation, so consult a physician or healthcare professional if you are concerned about your hydration status.
-Cheers to having a hydrated summer!
-Maryann Walsh, MFN, RD, LDN Studies/ references in links:
+Cheers to staying hydrated!

-A consultant of the SlimFast® Plan, Maryann is a Registered Dietitian with Bachelors degrees in Biological Sciences and Dietetics and a Masters of Food and Nutrition.
+A consultant of The SlimFast Plan, Maryann is a Registered Dietitian with Bachelor of Science degrees in Biological Sciences and Dietetics and a Master of Food and Nutrition.
 She has extensive experience working with clients of all ages and from all walks of life, helping them to achieve their wellness and weight-loss goals.
 Learn more about Maryann.